4 sustainable food systems to save the planet | DW | 23.03.2022

 Climate-driven cyclones and tidal flooding routinely devastate Bangladeshi floodplains that support vital rice and fish farming systems — recent floods have even forced the world's third-largest rice producer to raise imports of the staple.

-But improved floodplain management is helping one of the world's lowest-lying countries to both adapt to climate change and secure the dual rice-fish production system that traditionally feeds a fast-growing population where one in ten experience food insecurity.
+But improved floodplain management is helping one of the world's lowest-lying countries to both adapt to climate change and secure the dual rice-fish production system that traditionally feeds a fast-growing population where one in 10 people experience food insecurity.

-A community-based, sustainable rice–fish production system is now being implemented in Bangladesh by WorldFish, an international nonprofit focused on food security.
+A community-based sustainable rice-fish production system is now being implemented in Bangladesh by WorldFish, an international nonprofit focused on food security.
 Artificial fertilizers that degrade soil and productivity are reduced by using fish droppings as a natural fertilizer.
-Meanwhile, water is retained in the floodplain to prevent decomposition of organic matter that releases greenhouse gases like methane and carbon dioxide.
+Meanwhile, water is retained in the floodplain to prevent decomposition of organic matter that releases GHGs such as methane and carbon dioxide.

 The shoring up of organic soil matter and moisture also improves the diversity of native fish species — aided by enclosure fences with holes that allow small indigenous fish to move freely throughout the floodplain.
 This will improve both nutrition, and reduce reliance of imported, high-emission foods.